Plastics Recycling in Hospitals and Home Dialysis

-The ‘PVC Recycling in Hospitals’ project is a multi-stakeholder initiative by BCSD Malaysia.
-It aims to collect non-contaminated high-quality used PVC medical products for recycling into useful secondary raw material to be used for the manufacturing of new products.
+The ‘Plastics Recycling in Hospitals’ project is a multi-stakeholder initiative by BCSD Malaysia.
+It aims to collect non-contaminated high-quality used Plastics medical products for recycling into useful secondary raw material to be used for the manufacturing of new products.

 Plastics account for about one third of a hospital’s general waste, most of which is sent to incinerators or landfills in Malaysia.
 Polyvinyl chloride (PVC) is widely used in healthcare in IV fluid bags, tubing, oxygen and masks.
 PVC is identified on products or packaging by the Plastics Identification Code ‘3’.
 It is estimated that PVC represents 25% hospital plastic waste.